Extension configuration provides the following functions:

 |Defining what to record and how|

-If the recording system has to be configured to record selected extensions only, administrators have to define the extension numbers (phone numbers).
+If the recording system has to be configured to record selected extensions / phone numbers / SIP URIs only, administrators have to define the extension numbers.
 By default, the system records only configured extensions on a given Verba Recording Server.
 For more information on understanding the various recording modes, refer to the Verba Deployment Guide.

-Only the users with system administrator rights have access to extension number management.
-The page is available by clicking on the Administration / Extensions submenu.
+Only the users with system administrator rights have access to extension configuration.
+The page is available by clicking on the Users / Extensions submenu.
 The group administrators can only access those phone numbers, which are linked to users from those groups which they administer.

 |Extension Assignment to Users|

-Extension Assignment enables administrators to link phone numbers/extensions to Verba users.
-Using this feature, Verba can link Verba users to calls and users can search for recorded calls using these parameters/names.
-This feature is useful when the IP telephony system does not provide name fields for the recorder.
+Extension Assignment enables administrators to link phone numbers / extensions / SIP URIs to Verba users.
+Using this feature, Verba can link Verba users to calls and users can search for recorded calls using these parameters / names.
+This feature is useful when the communication system does not provide name fields for the recorder.

-In order to use Verba special features like making calls private, XML-based services, on-demand recording, etc. system administrators have to map Verba users to phone numbers/extensions.
+In order to use Verba special features like making calls private, XML-based services, on-demand recording, etc. system administrators have to map Verba users to phone numbers / extensions / SIP URIs.
 Through user-extension assignment, Verba can apply linking information for the above-mentioned services.

 With this advanced ruleset, it is possible to define which direction should be recorded for each modality.